MellowYarker/Observer/README.md

 ```

 #### Watching the Mempool
-In `/src`, you can compile the *reader* program by running `make reader`.
-This program connects to blockchain.com and gets a stream of unconfirmed transactions in real time.
-If any transactions contain output addresses that are in your database, *reader* will find them and build a new transaction to move them.
+The `reader` program connects to blockchain.com and gets a stream of unconfirmed transactions in real time.
+If any transactions contain output addresses that are in your database, `reader` will find them and store the output in your database.

+Note: You'll need to generate addresses before you can run the `reader` program, it's purpose is to watch the network for addresses *you* can control.

+To watch the network, just run
 ```bash
 ./reader
  ```